Join us for the 2022 AACT TEAMS Conference!

 Choose the right plays for your next season; learn solutions for choosing directors, recruiting actors, and solving technical problems; and examine long-range planning.
 Discover and re-envision exciting ways to produce high quality theatre as you exchange ideas and experiences with fellow producers and artistic directors.
 Artistic Direction/Vision track is for anyone, whatever his or her title, who is responsible for the overall artistic direction of their theatre.

 Facilitator: Tim Jebsen

-Discover strategies and tactics to increase your fundraising and marketing abilities, and learn ways to create loyalty to your organization and promote its place in your community.
-The Marketing/Development Skills track will help you understand methods for small, medium, and large sized arts groups to enlist donors and sponsors, build audiences, and to use marketing and branding in today’s changing social media world.
-The Development/Marketing Skills track is for anyone from board members to staff who raises funds or promotes their theatre.
+Discover strategies and tactics to increase your marketing abilities, and learn ways to create loyalty to your organization and promote its place in your community.
+The Marketing track will help you understand methods for small, medium, and large sized arts groups to build audiences and to use marketing and branding in today’s changing social media world.
+The Marketing Skills track is for anyone from board members to staff who raises funds or promotes their theatre.

 Facilitator: Lee Ann Bakros

 Lee Ann Bakros is in her 27th season as the Des Moines Playhouse Marketing and PR Director.
 But in fact, her love for The Playhouse goes back many more years.
 She began volunteering backstage while in high school, and saw her first live theatre, Meredith Willson's The Music Man, at The Playhouse when she was just seven.
 Prior to joining The Playhouse staff, Lee Ann was Arts and Entertainment Editor at Cityview, a weekly alternative newspaper, and marketing director for Business Publications Corporation, Cityview's parent company.
 She also served as Executive Director of the Metro Arts Alliance, greater Des Moines' local arts agency.
 She has a B.S. in Mathematics from Iowa State University, and an M.B.A. from the University of Iowa.